skmirajulislam/JourneyCusine/README.md

 For any query regarding this project, for industrial / private use and contribution connect through email given below. thanks for your time and consideration. skmirajulislam181@gmail.com

-# Production Server Down issue
-Dear User,

-I hope this message finds you well.

-We have received many query regarding the functionality of our website.
-After a thorough review, we have identified that the backend server is currently down, which may be affecting certain functionalities.
-Our technical team is actively working to resolve this issue as quickly as possible.

-We apologize for any inconvenience this may cause and appreciate your patience.
-All other aspects of the website are functioning correctly.

-Additionally, the code provided in our GitHub repository is fully updated and can be deployed if you wish to handle the deployment yourself.
-Please note that our backend cloud service subscription has expired, which is causing a delay in the deployment process.

-If you have any further questions or need additional assistance, please do not hesitate to contact us.

-Thank you for your understanding.

-Best regards,

-JourneyCusine